Literal-Eval/adios-bonjour/README.md

 # adios-bonjour
-A user friendly app to transfer files between Windows and Android, written in Qt C++, QML and JavaScript.
+A user friendly app to transfer files between PC and Android, written in Qt C++, QML and JavaScript.

 # Gen Info
 - Portage uses TCP to communicate between the devices.